Soham-Kumar/basic-ml-datasets/README.md

-# dl_with_python
+# basic-ml-daatsets
-Implementation of programs given in the book "Deep Learning with Python" by François Chollet.
+Codes for the solution of popular problems in machine learning.